-Our economy is in a downturn, Investments are tanking, and every day the market reaches new lows.
+Our economy is in a downturn, investments are tanking, and every day the market reaches new lows.
 It can be hard to stay focused through it all and not panic.
 Unfortunately it seems like most investors in the market HAVE panicked already, and their fear is self-fulfilling.
-They’re afraid the market will tank, so when they all panick and sell, it DOES tank.
+They’re afraid the market will tank, so when they all panic and sell, it DOES tank.

 If you want to retain your sanity during these hard times, there are a few things that you shouldn’t do.